-- 19.1 The Council on Research and Commercialization (Council) will advise and coordinate activities with the Vice President for Technology Commercialization and review current procedures, policies, and practices and make recommendations for policy development.
+- The Council on Research and Commercialization (Council) will advise and coordinate activities with the Vice President for Research and review current procedures, policies, and practices and make recommendations for policy development.
 The Council has responsibility for resolving conflicts of interest that involve intellectual properties or any commercial involvement or consulting arrangements of Marshall University personnel.
-The Council is also responsible for dispute resolution. - 19.2 The Council has the responsibility for reviewing disclosed intellectual property and for advising the Vice President for Technology Commercialization on the priority of projects for commercialization.
-Subcommittees may be formed and consultants contacted for determination of commercial potential of projects. - 19.3 The Council is chaired by the Vice President for Technology Commercialization and includes the Vice President for Executive Affairs and General Counsel, the Provost and Senior Vice President of Academic Affairs, the Vice President for Research, the Vice President for Information Technology, the Vice President of Finance, the Executive Director of the Marshall University Research Corporation, and the Deans of the College of Business, School of Medicine, College of Science, and College of Information Technology and Engineering.
-The president of the University may make additional appointments to the Council and may designate another individual to serve in the event of a vacancy in one of the aforementioned member positions.
+The Council is also responsible for dispute resolution. - 19.2 The Council has the responsibility for reviewing disclosed intellectual property and for advising the Vice President for Research on the priority of projects for commercialization.
+Subcommittees may be formed and consultants contacted for determination of commercial potential of projects. - The Council is chaired by the Vice President for Research and includes the Vice President for Executive Affairs and General Counsel, the Provost and Senior Vice President of Academic Affairs, , the Vice President for Information Technology, the Vice President of Finance, the Executive Director of the Marshall University Research Corporation, and the Deans of the College of Business, School of Medicine, School of Pharmacy, College of Science, and College of Information Technology and Engineering.
+The President of the University may make additional appointments to the Council and may designate another individual to serve in the event of a vacancy in one of the aforementioned member positions.